UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Data Save Haven (DSH).md

 [UCL DSH service](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven-dsh) is composed by two parts: The DSH desktop and the DSH cluster.

+## DSH Desktop

-The DSH Desktop is a Windows Virtual Desktop.
+The [DSH Desktop](https://accessgateway.idhs.ucl.ac.uk/vpn/index.html) is a Windows Virtual Desktop.
 There are a number of virtual machines (VMs) that allows multiple concurrent interactive sessions.
 New sessions are connected to a virtual machine with the least load.
+DSH desktop is the main entrace to the DSH system in UCL.
+[Data transfer tasks](https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml) and access to the DSH cluster are performed through it.

+## DSH cluster